Mastering Emotional Detachment for Better Chess Performance

 1. Record your emotional state without judgment.

-2. List emotions felt — for example, frustration, excitement, anxiety, confidence.
+2. List emotions felt.
+For example, frustration, excitement, anxiety, confidence.

 3. Write one tactical or strategic lesson from the game.